iamdcj/html/semantics/README.md

 # Semantic HTML

-Semantic HTML gives meaning to a document; by using the correct element for it's containing content, the document is marked-up in a meaningful way, aiding both human and machine.
+Semantic HTML gives meaning to a document; by using the correct element for its containing content, the document is marked-up in a meaningful way, aiding both human and machine.

 Since the advent of HTML5, applying semantics to a webpage's content has been made a lot simpler - there is now a plethora of elements to choose from, each suited to a particular piece of text, media or collection of items.